CBA Bylaws – Amended Dec. 2021

 4.2.1 Such procedure shall provide:

-(b) An opportunity for the Member to be heard by the Board of Directors, orally or in writing, not less than five days before the effective date of the expulsion, suspension or termination.
+(b) An opportunity for the Member to be heard by the Board of Directors, orally or in written/email form, not less than five days before the effective date of the expulsion, suspension or termination.

-4.2.2 Any written notice given by mail must be given by first class or certified mail sent to the last address of the Member shown on the Corporation’s records.
+4.2.2 Any written notice sent to the member must be sent by first class or certified mail to the last address of the Member shown on the Corporation’s records.

 4.2.3 Members may only be expelled, suspended or terminated upon a majority vote of the Board of Directors.